Lessons learned from establishing a rooftop photovoltaic system crowdsourced by students and employees at Aarhus University: Challenges and Lessons learned

 \

 Since our building is in reality comprised of several towers, the final system includes two subsystems, each of them with its own inverter, see Fig. \ref{fig_scheme}.
-We took this opportunity to select two types of PV modules (monofacial and bifacial monocrystalline silicone) and will use our installation to evaluate which of the two performs better under the Danish weather.
+We took this opportunity to select two types of PV modules (comprising monofacial and bifacial monocrystalline silicon solar cells) and will use our installation to evaluate which of the two performs better under the Danish weather.
+The installation was completed and the system started producing electricity in October 2024.